philippotto-hauber/poll-tracker-assignment/README.md

 Script terminated with error!
 Check log file for details.
 ```

-and the log file contains an initial `WARNING` as well as the `ERROR` with the traceback:
+and the log file contains an initial `WARNING` and then the `ERROR` including the traceback:

 ```bash
 2023-09-03 12:53:39,128 INFO: Begin execution